Mr Mehdi Bagheri-Gavkosh

 Since finishing his degrees, he has done some research about flooding, flood seasonality, flood risk, water management, groundwater, Participatory groundwater management and land subsidence, published in prestigious scientific journals including STOTEN and cleaner production.

-Mehdi has also been a teacher assistant in different departments of the University of Tehran and had some collaborations in applied projects about surface water-groundwater interactions and aquifer storage and recovery management with the Water Institute and Groundwater Research Institute of the University of Tehran as a researcher from April 2015 to March 2023.
+Mehdi has also been a teacher assistant in different universities and had some collaborations in applied projects about surface water-groundwater interactions and aquifer storage and recovery management.

 MSc Water Resources Engineering- University of Tehran, Iran